Budapestby VisitCity Guides

 Historic Széchenyi Baths blend therapeutic waters with stunning neo-baroque architecture

-The therapeutic properties of Budapest's thermal waters have attracted visitors for over 2,000 years.
-Roman soldiers built the first organized baths, Turkish occupiers introduced hammam traditions, and the Austro-Hungarian Empire created the grand palace-like complexes that define the city's spa landscape today.
-Modern scientific analysis confirms what bathers have long experienced: these mineral-rich waters can help alleviate joint pain, improve circulation, and promote overall wellness.
+People have been coming here for healing for over 2,000 years.
+Romans built the first proper baths, then the Turks brought their hammam traditions, and later the Austro-Hungarian Empire created these palace-like complexes we see today.
+Modern science backs up what people have known forever - these mineral-rich waters really can help with joint pain, circulation, and general wellness.

 Historic thermal bath interior with ornate copper columns and arched windows surrounding a mineral pool